Six Ages: Ride Like the Wind

 Six Ages: Ride Like the Wind is a 2018 strategy simulation fantasy video game developed by A Sharp, and the sequel to the 1999 game King of Dragon Pass.
 The game was released for iOS on June 28, 2018, followed by a Windows version on October 17, 2019.
 Set in the fictional world of Glorantha, the player controls the fate of a semi-nomadic clan trying to survive during a mythical period when deities walked among mortals.
 The game was positively received by critics, who cited its story, art and gameplay.
+It was followed by Six Ages 2: Lights Going Out.

 Gameplay

 Six Ages: Ride Like the Wind follows the same format as King of Dragon Pass, combining several genres of game, including interactive fiction, role-playing, and turn-based strategy.
 The player controls the seven-member clan ring leading the clan, providing leadership to the clan in all aspects of its life, such as trading, warfare, agriculture and diplomacy.
 The player can make two macro-level decisions per each of the five seasons in the Gloranthan year.
 Random events are drawn from a pool of hundreds, ranging from mundane law disputes to spiritual or demonic incursions.
 They are often influenced by previous decisions and outcomes.
 In battle, the player determines the goals and preparations, and possibly chooses the actions of his nobles at pivotal moments.

 To succeed, a player must balance the various needs of survival and prospering, as well as manage the problems presented by the setting or the clan individuals - a lack of food might be solvable by clearing more farmland, but when the forest responds by sending a talking fox to urge leaving the trees alone, a wrong choice could bring the clan hunters to war with their environment.
 Likewise, should a member of the clan act in a selfish and foolish manner, action needs to be taken to stabilize and defuse the situation, if necessary.